-Admission rates to FlyOver Canada over the Christmas season in 2019 vary depending on the date and when you make your purchase.
+Admission rates to FlyOver Canada over the Christmas season in 2020 vary depending on the date and when you make your purchase.
 Admission costs less on days when the attraction predicts lower numbers of visitors and higher on days when they expect to be busier.
-Weekdays tend to cost less and both weekends and days close to Christmas and New Year’s Eve cost more.
+Weekdays tend to cost less, and both weekends and days close to Christmas and New Year’s Eve cost more.

 Tickets Purchased Online

 Tickets purchased in advance online are discounted around 15% or so compared to tickets at the gate.
-Online tickets cost the following in 2019 (excluding taxes):
+Online tickets cost the following as of November 2020: